 In June 2020, skyguide released its U-Space web and mobile app enabling drone operators to efficiently plan and operate a flight in Swiss airspace including airspace around airports.
 With the information about airspace restrictions provided by the app, drone operators know whether a skyguide approval is required or not for their operations.
 Such flights requiring skyguide approval still need to trigger skyguide’s standard Special Flight Office approval process.

-With the next version of the U-Space app, released in November 2020, skyguide introduces the concept of U-Space Facility Maps (UFM) for airports starting with Zurich, Geneva, Dübendorf and Lugano.
+With the next version of the U-Space app, to be released early 2021, skyguide introduces the concept of U-Space Facility Maps (UFM) for airports starting with Zurich, Geneva, Dübendorf and Lugano.
 These maps define the height limits in specific quadrants of the airspace around an airport (5km perimeter) in which a drone could operate without requiring approval from the Special Flight Office (SFO).
 Instead, the Low Altitude Authorisation and Notification Capability (LAANC) module of our U-Space system will automatically process the flight plan and issue the approval allowing the drone operator to execute the flight accordingly.
 Using the UFM concept, the number of requests that require a manual handling by the SFO of skyguide will be greatly reduced.
 The U-Space platform is capable of integrating UFMs for other airports as well.
-If you are an airport operating in Switzerland or want to know more about it, please contact us on email@example.com for more information on LAANC for your airport.
+If you are an airport operating in Switzerland or want to know more about it, please contact us on firstname.lastname@example.org for more information on LAANC for your airport.

 At the same time, the process for special flight request, which is still required for drone flights beyond the height limits, is going digital. skyguide has implemented the SFO process on the U-Space platform with the objective of increasing the efficiency and shortening the lead time for special flight requests over time.